SOJC Commencement will take place on June 18, 2017 at 12:00 p.m.

 1. Apply for your degree through DuckWeb (undergradutes) or the Graduate School (graduate students).
 Be sure to apply for the term when you will actually finish your degree.
 Indicate spring as your graduation term only if you will complete your entire program in the spring.

 2. Sign up to participate in the SOJC ceremony.
 All Fall 2016 and Winter 2017 degree recipients are welcome.
 All Spring 2017, Summer 2017 and Fall 2017 degree applicants are welcome as well.
-The online form will go live on May 1st.
+This is done through a service called Marching Order.
+The last day to log in and verify your Marching Order profile is June 1st (11:59 p.m.).

 3. The list of names that will appear in the SOJC commencement program is online.
-The list is currently being compiled and will be updated weekly until the program goes to press on May 31.
-No additional names can be added then.
-If you miss this deadline, you are still welcome to participate in the ceremony.
+The program has now gone to press and no additional names can be added or adjusted.
+If you’ve miss this deadline, you are still welcome to participate in the ceremony.

 5. Complete your SOJC Senior Exit Survey (undergraduates only).